nikitadanilov/3-lisp/README.md

 `3-LISP` implementation does not have its own parser or interpreter.
 Instead it uses flexibility built in a lisp reader (see, [readtables](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node192.html)) to parse, interpret and even compile `3-LISP` with a very small amount of additional code.
 Amazingly, this more than 40 years old code, which uses arcane features like readtable customisation, runs on a modern [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) platform after a very small set of changes: some functions got renamed (`CASEQ` to `CASE`, `*CATCH` to `CATCH`, *etc*.), some functions are missing (`MEMQ`, `FIXP`), some signatues changed (`TYPEP`, `BREAK`, `IF`).
 See [3-lisp.cl](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.cl) for details.

-Unfortunately, the port does not run on *all* modern Common Lisp implementations, because it relies on proper support for [backquotes](https://www.gnu.org/software/emacs/manual/html_node/elisp/Backquote.html) across recursive reader [invocations](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.cl#L92):
+Unfortunately, the port does not run on *all* modern Common Lisp implementations, because it relies on the proper support for [backquotes](https://www.gnu.org/software/emacs/manual/html_node/elisp/Backquote.html) across recursive reader [invocations](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.cl#L92):

     ;;     Maclisp maintains backquote context across recursive parser ;;     invocations.
 For example in the expression (which happens within defun